It is important to get tested even if you've been vaccinated as you may still be able to carry the virus and pass it on to others.

 See how the NHS test and trace works on GOV.UK

-How to report someone you suspect is not self-isolating
+How to report someone you suspect is breaking COVID-19 rules

 We're working in partnership with Greater Manchester Police to resolve COVID-19 breaches.

-If you know someone who has returned from abroad, should be self-isolating and you suspect is not please email us.
+If you know someone who has returned from abroad, should be self-isolating and you suspect please report it.

 Coronavirus (COVID-19) cases and local data